 Honesty and transparency play a key role in writing a persuasive ad copy.

-Readers are smart these days.
+Readers are astute these days.
 They know when you are bluffing.

 Old tactics of scaring and lying don’t work anymore.

 Readers have a mysterious power to spot a lie from miles away.

 Would you buy from someone you don’t trust?
 No, you won’t.

 Transparency in what you are selling and why you are selling also helps improve credibility.

 The reader doesn’t care about your copy.
 It is you who care about it.